hemanthkini/cs476a-homework4/README.md

 #CS476a-homework4

-An interactive drag-and-drop music player with delay effects (in theory.) hkini [at] stanford
+An interactive drag-and-drop music player with echo effects.
+Drag and drop any mono or stereo WAV file and enjoy. hkini [at] stanford

 ## Installation